huggingface/blog/rl-benchmark.md

 # Environments

 The main environments used for this evaluation were MiniGrid and DeepMind Lab, which are described in more details below.
-MiniGrid was chosen due to its simplicity: it’s a lightweight and easy to use full-python environment, but despite its implicity contains interesting elements, e.g. environment instances that require memory.
+MiniGrid was chosen due to its simplicity: it’s a lightweight and easy to use full-python environment, but despite its simplicity contains interesting elements, e.g. environment instances that require memory.
 DeepMind Lab was chosen due to being a much more complex set of environments which also required processing images in pixels space.

 ## MiniGrid 🧊